-Our curry kits come with 3 - 4 building blocks of curry flavour, a shopping list and easy to follow step by step instructions.
+Our range currently consists of 6 curry recipe kits.
+Each curry kit comes with 3 - 4 building blocks of curry flavour, a shopping list and easy to follow step by step instructions.

 All our kits...

 - are gluten free

 - contain no added sugar or salt (you add this at home to taste)

 - contain spices that have not been mixed with anti-caking agents (nasty stuff that the big boys use to aid mass processing)

 - are free from sulphates e.g. sulphur dioxide (SO2) and E220

 - are free from oil - you add this at home so can choose to go organic, cold pressed, high smoke point etc.

 The range currently consists of Karma Korma, Tikka Tarka Masala, Magic Bhuna, Jalfrezi Heatwave, Lady Naga and Ayubowan Sri Lankan recipe kits.
 Learn more by clicking on the recipe names above or visiting our collection page.

 We source the best quality spices and ingredients then take care of all the measuring, grinding and blending so you can enjoy fun, faff free, scratch cooking.